drewm27/speakerrankings/powered/desktop-medium.md

 For the best picks of this page see [Best Powered Home Desktop Speakers](/powered/best/)

-I generally tell people to avoid this class of speaker as they won't have good imaging like the [Desktop](/powered/bookshelf-large/) class and generally aren't tuned as neutral.
+I generally tell people to avoid this class of speaker as they won't have good imaging due to not having wide seperated left and right channels like the [Bookshelf](/powered/bookshelf-large/) class and generally aren't tuned as neutral.
 These are more for a person who wants a speaker to take up as little space as possible.
 Also consider portable Bluetooth speakers with a battery and waterproofing.

 Also check out [Small Size Powered Desktop Speakers](/powered/desktop-small/), [Medium Size Powered Desktop Speakers](/powered/desktop-medium/), [Large Size Powered Desktop Speakers](/powered/desktop-large/), and [Large Size Desktop Speakers](/passive/desktop-large/)